Saturday, February 23, 2008

 So here's a list of my favorite places to go, with fun clients or with my fun husband, especially after college football season.

 Something so unique to Gilbert, AZ is an amazing meal in historic downtown Gilbert at Joe's BBQ.
-It's hands cowkidsdown the best BBQ in Arizona and the atmosphere is just plain fun.
+It's hands down the best BBQ in Arizona and the atmosphere is just plain fun.
 Nothing stuffy, no table cloths, just real pecan smoked BBQ and some of the best home made root beer in the West.
 It has a nice outdoor seating area where we sit with the kids, they can run around the trees and the grass and everyone could care less.

 Joe's sister restaurant is Joe's Grill, in the famed neighborhood of Agritopia.
 Most men seem to really enjoy the BBQ Blue Bacon Burger.
 I always have a hard time deciding between the Fontina Burger, the Pesto Chicken Sandwich, and the yummy pizzas.
 But even better than the food is the atmosphere.
 The trees are some of the biggest and oldest in Arizona, everything is a little 50s/modern/kitchy with the most entertaining bathrooms I've ever seen.
 You forget you're in the middle of suburban sprawl while you're at Joe's Grill.